 I graduated from Emporia State University with an Master in Library Science in August 2013.
 This website served as an online portfolio for my capstone course to demonstrate my achievement of the School of Library and Information Management's (SLIM) outcomes.
-I have spent the last two years here honing my skills and knowledge to meet the needs of a diverse patron group.
+I was there from 2011-2013 honing my skills and knowledge to meet the needs of a diverse patron group.

 My graduate coursework focused on reference, instruction, and service in libraries.
 I also have a strong personal interest in life long learning and empowering patrons of all ages, from all backgrounds, and with all levels of skills.

 I am currently the Library Director at Green Forest Public Library.
 Green Forest is a small, rural town, in northwest Arkansas.